mjkjr/knowledge-log/log.md

 ---

+## 20 June 2022

+Worked on the freeCodeCamp Quality Assurance Certification "Issue Tracker" project some more today.
+Writing tests is a real pain but I certainly have gained an understanding of how important they are in making sure code is doing exactly what you expect.
+I'm about halfway done with the 2nd project of the certification.
+I'm looking forward to completing this cert and moving onto the Information Security Certification.
+I want to make sure when building my application that I bake in best practices for both testing and security.

+---

 ## 18 June 2022

 I've been very busy at work and as a result have had little time to move forward